 Unusual Options Activity Insight: Cano Health

-On Monday, shares of Cano Health (NYSE:CANO) saw unusual options activity.
-After the option alert, the stock price moved down to $10.18.
+Shares of Cano Health (NYSE:CANO) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $10.63.

 - Option Type: SWEEP